-Community input was received at numerous stages and from a variety of levels of leadership throughout the CHNA process.
-MCHS, Nicollet County Public Health and Blue Earth County Public Health participated in gathering and analyzing local health data, as well as planning and facilitating the community input boards at events/activities.
-The community input boards were targeted at events that serve traditionally underrepresented, medically underserved, low-income and minority populations.
-Input also was received during community conversation; representatives from traditionally underserved populations were invited to attend multiple events in 2018 and 2019.
+Community input was received at numerous stages and from various levels of leadership throughout the CHNA process.
+MCHS and Watonwan County Public Health participated in gathering and analyzing local health data, as well as planning and facilitating the community input boards at events/activities in 2018.
+Input was also received during community conversations and stakeholder gatherings.